kumbulanit/t-sql/tech company/untitled/Module 8 - Using Built-In Functions/Lesson4_Using_Functions_to_Work_with_NULL.md

     'Critical Employee Data Issues' AS ReportSection,
     e.EmployeeID,
     ISNULL(e.FirstName + ' ' + e.LastName, 'Name Missing') AS EmployeeName,
-    ISNULL(d.DepartmentName, 'No Department') AS Department,
+    ISNULL(d.DepartmentName, 'No Department') AS DepartmentName,

     -- Flag each missing critical field
     CASE WHEN e.FirstName IS NULL OR e.FirstName = '' THEN '❌ Missing' ELSE '✅ Present' END AS FirstName,